 6. Brain Function

 Your body also uses carbohydrates for optimal brain function.
 Foods such as vegetables, oats, quinoa, beans, legumes, nuts, seeds, and fruit all contain an array of carbs that aid in mental focus and a healthy mood.
-Without carbs you may become foggy-headed, feel light-headed, have a hard time concentrating, feel sad or depressed, or just not feel like yourself.
+Without carbs, you may become foggy-headed, feel light-headed, have a hard time concentrating, feel sad or depressed, or just not feeling like yourself.
 You may also have a harder time retaining information.
 Don’t deprive your brain of carbs- it needs them!

 7. Nervous System Function